ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 30/03/2022: I presented my paper [Interaction data are identifiable even across long periods of time](https://doi.org/10.1038/s41467-021-27714-6) at the Privacy and Security Seminar, check out [this link](https://prisec-ml.github.io/students_ecrs/) for the recording.

+11/08/2021: I presented my work on evaluating the robustness of perceptual hashing-based client-side scanning to adversarial attacks at the UK-SPS seminar.

 # Research {#research}
 ## Publications
 <small>\* denotes joint first authorship.</small>
 <ol reversed>
   <li>
    Jain S., <b>Crețu A.-M.</b>, Cully, A. and de Montjoye Y.-A. Deep perceptual hashing algorithms with hidden dual-purpose: when client-side scanning does facial recognition.
-To be presented at IEEE S&P 2023.
+In 2023 IEEE Symposium on Security and Privacy (SP). <a href="https://www.computer.org/csdl/proceedings-article/sp/2023/933600a234/1NrbXDL6b2U"> [Paper] </a>
   </li>

    <li>